Gamer guide to snacking: 7 healthy gamer snacks

 A snack can be any food eaten in smaller quantities between full meals.
 Generally speaking, snacking or grazing is not the recommended technique for consuming your daily nutrients.
-However, it is not always easy to commit to three full meals without the occasional snack—especially while gaming and/or streaming.
+However, it is also not always easy to commit to three full meals without the occasional snack—especially while gaming and/or streaming.

 Despite being a less-than-optimal habit, we recognize the inevitability of snacking.
 And so, we have compiled a list of seven healthy gamer snacks for you to enjoy while playing that will reduce the potential ill-effects of snacking or grazing.